WWE Rumors: Company Reportedly Changes Approach To ‘NXT’ Call-Ups

 WWE has often been criticized for the way in which NXT superstars are brought up to the main roster.
-In the past, the black and gold brand has been raided whenever Monday Night Raw or Friday Night SmackDown needs new roster members, and this has sometimes came at the expense of NXT‘s plans.
+In the past, the black-and-gold brand has been raided whenever Monday Night Raw or Friday Night SmackDown needed new roster members, and this has sometimes come at the expense of NXT‘s plans.
 According to Dave Meltzer, though, the company has adopted a new approach.

 As quoted by WrestleTalk, the journalist discussed WWE’s new plans on the latest episode of the Wrestling Observer Radio.
 According to Meltzer, all call-ups will be planned well in advance.
 Furthermore, this should avoid any more situations like the one faced by Johnny Gargano and Tommaso Ciampa, who were called up amid a long-term rivalry on NXT, only to become tag team partners on the main roster.